-Please understand that this is a required course for this program in order to better prepare you for future and successful employment.
+Please understand that this is a required course for the Paralegal Studies program in order to better prepare you for future and successful employment.
 Quality work and active participation is expected and not to be negotiated.
 As a general policy, grades will be taken in class.
 Any written assignments or tests will be graded outside of class.